tablelandnetwork/docs/docs/gateway-api/README.md

 description: Leverage REST APIs to interact directly with Tableland validator nodes at a gateway.
 keywords:
   - rest api
-  - validator api
+  - gateway api
 ---

-The Tableland Validator API is organized around [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer).
+The Tableland Gateway API is organized around [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer).
 You can leverage these APIs to read directly from tables and compose data across them, and make calls to learn information about the node itself.
 Keep in mind that a node listens to mainnet chains and testnet chains _separately_ such that there are separate Base URLs for each respective environment.

 ## Setup